-Jessica Bloom, Director of Special Education — Ms. Bloom grew up just outside of New York City.
+Ms. Bloom grew up just outside of New York City.
 She attended Syracuse University where she majored in pre-medical studies and nutrition science and minored in psychology.
-After college, Ms. Bloom began teaching as a member of the 2011 Teach for America Corps where she worked as a Special Education and Science teacher with 9th through 12th graders.
+After college, Ms. Bloom began teaching as a member of the 2011 Teach for America Corps where she worked as a Special education and science teacher with 9th through 12th graders.
 During this time she completed her master’s degree at Hunter College and participated in the Sci-Ed Fellowship where she gained additional experience in facilitating students’ active engagement in science, including participation in a science fair.
-During her free time Ms. Bloom enjoys dance, yoga and outdoor summer activities.
+During her free time, Ms. Bloom enjoys dance, yoga, and outdoor summer activities.

 Mr. Sullivan grew up on the beaches of Central New Jersey (no he did not go to high school with any cast members of the Jersey Shore).
 He has recently moved back to the NYC area after five years of teaching at a charter school in Massachusetts.
 Prior to that, he was a founding teacher at the Williamsburg Charter High School.
 In his free time, he enjoys going on day trips and adventures with his wife and two sons.
 He enjoys hiking, snowshoeing and having a healthy obsession with meteorology.
 Urban planning, architecture, street design, and neighborhood observations fill the rest of what little time he has left each day.
 As a huge believer in what communities can accomplish, cooperation and compassion, he is very excited to be a part of a team that displays so much of both!